Gigaspaces/xap-docs/site/content/xap121/web-application-support.markdown

 The web application itself is a pure, JEE based, web application.
 The application can be the most generic web application, and automatically make use of the Service Grid features.
 The web application can define a Space (either embedded or remote) very easily (either using Spring or not).

-The web container used behind the scenes is [Jetty](http://www.eclipse.org/jetty/) (with other containers coming in the near future).
+The web container used behind the scenes is {{%exurl "Jetty" "http://www.eclipse.org/jetty/"%}} (with other containers coming in the near future).
 This page will list the common usage and configuration of web containers.
 Jetty specific configuration and usage can be found [here](./web-jetty-processing-unit-container.html).

 # Deployment